-Perhaps you’ve taken the plunge into self-employment and added the luxury of being your own boss and working at your home office in your PJs.
-Whether you’re working as a contractor or enjoying making money in the fast-growing sharing economy don’t forget you may need to pay estimated taxes and the upcoming 3rd quarter estimated tax deadline is September 15th.
+Perhaps you’ve taken the plunge into self-employment and added the luxury of being your own boss and working at your home office.
+Whether you’re working as a contractor or making money in the fast-growing sharing economy don’t forget you may need to pay estimated taxes and the upcoming final 4th quarter estimated tax deadline for 2016 is *January 17, 2017.

 Are you prepared?
 If not, don’t worry.
 I have tips to help you.